 Honua'ula will make lasting contributions to preserving the archaeological and cultural resources of the region by preserving archaeological sites in situ and through the preparation and implementation of the CRPP (see Section 4.1 (Archaeological and Historic Resources) and Section 4.1 (Cultural Resources)).
 The CRPP sets forth selection criteria for archaeological sites to be preserved and short- and long-term preservation measures, including buffer zones and interpretative signs, as appropriate for each site and types of native flora to be used for landscaping for buffer zones.
-The CRPP: 1) was prepared in consultation with interested and concerned parties, cultural advisors, Nā Kūpuna O Maui, the Maui County Cultural Resources Commission, the Maui/Lāna'i Island Burial Council, the DLNR, Nā Ala Hele, SHPD, OHA, and various knowledgeable individuals; 2) will be submitted to SHPD and OHA for review and recommendations; and 3) will be provided Maui County Cultural Resources Commission for review and adoption after receipt of comments and recommendations from SHPD and OHA.
+The CRPP: 1) was prepared in consultation with interested and concerned parties, cultural advisors, Nā Kūpuna O Maui, the Maui County Cultural Resources Commission, the Maui/Lāna'i Island Burial Council, the DLNR, Nā Ala Hele, SHPD, OHA, and various knowledgeable individuals; 2) will be has been submitted to SHPD and OHA for review and recommendations; and 3) will be provided Maui County Cultural Resources Commission for review and adoption after receipt of comments and recommendations from SHPD and OHA.
 Through this collaborative process the CRPP will be refined to provide additional information including: 1) the nature of access to religious, ceremonial, and confirmed burial sites; 2) determination of appropriate traditional protocols and practices; and 3) establishment of educational and community stewardship programs.

 An assessment of the potential impacts on groundwater resources of Honua'ula concludes that the creation of Honua'ula will not impair Wailea Resort's golf course irrigation wells, with the possible exception of a salinity increase in Wailea Resort's Well 2, which is directly downgradient of Honua'ula's on-site wells.
 Decreased pumping of Honua'ula's on-site wells would alleviate this potential impact.
 With respect to Honua'ula's off-site wells, an estimated six active downgradient irrigation wells may be impacted by a potential increase in salinity due to reduced flowrate, which current calculations indicate may be on the order or five percent.
 It is not known if the increase in salinity would materially impair the utility of the wells; however if the utility of the wells is materially impaired, additional wells (pumping the same combined amount of water) in the area north of Maui Meadows would distribute the draft over a greater area and would alleviate the impact downgradient.
+Honua'ula Partners, LLC commits to providing these additional wells if the utility of active downgradient wells is materially impaired.
 All existing on- and off-site wells are fully permitted by the State CWRM.
 All new wells will be developed in compliance with all requirements of Chapter 174C, HRS (State Water Code) and HAR, Chapters 13-167 to 13-171, as applicable, pertaining to CWRM and administration of the State Water Code.
+In addition, since the Honua'ula water system will be a private, closed system (i.e., it will not be connected to any other public or private system, there will be no impact to present or future irrigation well owners in the Wailea/South Maui area related to transmission and storage of Honua'ula's water.